EJ-L/Code-TREAT/README.md

 ```

 2. By downloading raw JSON directly from the raw/ directory of each dataset repo, and put them in the specific positions.

-⚡ For easier reproducibility of our testing questions, we also provide lite versions of each dataset (smaller subsets with fixed evaluation splits).
-These are highly recommended when benchmarking new models.

-## 📂 Datasets by Task

-Each task in TREAT is backed by curated datasets hosted on Hugging Face.
-You can either use the **dataset name** directly with `load_dataset`, or download the raw JSON files from the `raw/` directory.
 ⚡ For easier reproducibility of our testing questions, we strongly recommend using the **lite versions**.

 | Task | Dataset | Reproducible & Lightweight | Description |